shervinea/cheatsheet-translation/tr/cheatsheet-unsupervised-learning.md

 **50. Therefore, the stochastic gradient ascent learning rule is such that for each training example x(i), we update W as follows:**

-&#10230; Bu nedenle, stokastik eğim yükselme öğrenme kuralı, her bir eğitim örneği için x(i), W'yi aşağıdaki gibi güncelleştiririz:
+&#10230; Bu nedenle, rassal (stokastik) eğim yükselme öğrenme kuralı, her bir eğitim örneği için x(i), W'yi aşağıdaki gibi güncelleştiririz:

 <br>